17 December 2008

 In my post of Tuesday November 11 I wrote of my love of women in general and women in film in particular.
 I rhapsodized about how lovingly and accurately women have sometimes been depicted in film.
 That was followed by ten examples spanning over 70 years of great female film performances.
 I tried to find ten representative performances.
 Clearly I merely scratched the surface.
 So here’s another ten.

 Joan Crawford as Mildred Pierce in Mildred Pierce (1945).
-In some ways its the ultimate woman’s role.
+In some ways it's the ultimate woman’s role.
 Mildred is a working girl who wants to be her own boss.
 She juggles family, lovers and work on her way to the top.
 Mildred’s such a loyal mother she’ll even take the rap for her bratty daughter.
 Mildred Pierce would have been the role of a lifetime for most actresses, for the great Joan Crawford it was merely the cream of a bumper career crop.

 Bette Davis as Mary Dwight Staruber in Marked Woman (1937).
 Davis had any number of performances that warranted inclusion on this list.
 I selected this one because in addition to being one of her best its one of her most underrated.
 She’s one of many call girls in the employ of a nogoodnik crime boss.
 But she has the courage to say no to him and yes to the crusading DA who wants to slap the bum in irons.
 She’s brave and steadfast and heart breaking.

 Giuletta Masina as Maria Ceccarelli in Nights of Cabiria (1957).
 It’s the last shot of her that does it for me.
 It sums up the heart of an utterly indestructible woman.
-Regardless of how many lemons life dishes out and you can still make with the lemonade.
+Regardless of how many lemons life dishes out you can still make the lemonade.
 Cabiria starts of feisty and fun.
 She rides ups and downs and pushes on.
 A great film heroine.
 If you’ve never seen this film rent it at your earliest convenience.
 You’ll enjoy the whole film but you’ll really savor those closing seconds.

 Frances MacDormand as Marge Gunderson in Fargo (1996).
-Can a woman cop be in an advanced state of pregnancy and still track down the bad guys?
+Can a woman cop be in an advanced state of pregnancy still track down the bad guys?
 You betchya.
 Marge was doing that whole Sarah Palin a dozen years before the Alaska Governor besmirched the national scene.
 This quirky cop proved that a woman could balance career and impending motherhood.

 Audrey Tautuo as Mathilde in A Very Long Engagement (2004).
 Patience is a woman.
 Persistence is a woman.
 Resourcefulness is a woman.
 Faith is a woman.
 Love eternal is a woman.
 Mathilde is a woman with all these qualities and more.
-Her intended missing and presumed dead in the trenches of World War I?
-Our gimpy beauty ain’t buying it.
+Her intended is missing and presumed dead in the trenches of World War I. Our gimpy beauty ain’t buying it.
 No matter how long it takes she’ll find him and love will be served.
 Tres bien!

 Danielle Darrieux as Comtesse Louise De... in Madame De...
 (1953).
 Conniver, schemer, cheater, she’s all of these things and more.
 The Madame, whose name we never learn, is going to live life her way.
 By hook or by crook Madame generally gets what she wants and sacrifices nothing along the way.
 Darrieux was never a big name in the US but based on this captivating performance alone she should have been.